cr-sharat/dragline/doc/index.rst

 priority since the emergence of large projects.Dragline is different from others in many aspects.The most significant feautures of dragline those makes it powerful:

     1. Built from scratch.
     2. redis backend for persistant storage.
-	3. used high level synchronous API through greenlets.

 First steps
 ===========